HCS Score

 Like other meme tokens, MemeCore's price movements are closely tied to social media trends, influencer attention, viral moments, and the broader meme coin market cycle rather than fundamental development milestones or measurable utility growth.

-The M token is used primarily for community participation and ecosystem interaction — but the ecosystem itself is in very early stages with limited proven utility to support the token's value beyond speculation.
+The M token is used primarily for community participation and ecosystem interaction.
+But the ecosystem itself is in very early stages with limited proven utility to support the token's value beyond speculation.

 This is where MemeCore's assessment becomes seriously concerning.